vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 ## Canonical Link

 If you are deploying your content to different sites, or same content under different URLs, you may need to set `canonical` option to provide a "Canonical Link" for your page.
-You can either set a string which will be append before page route link, or adding a custom function `(page: Page) => string | null` to return a canonical link if necessary.
+You can either set a string which will be appended before page route link, or adding a custom function `(page: Page) => string | null` to return a canonical link if necessary.

 ::: tip Example

-If your sites are deploy under docs directory in `example.com`, but available in:
+If your sites are deployed under docs directory in `example.com`, but available in:

 - `http://example.com/docs/xxx`
 - `https://example.com/docs/xxx`
 - `http://www.example.com/docs/xxx`
 - `https://www.example.com/docs/xxx` (primary)

-To let search engine results always be the primary choice, you may need to set `canonical` to `https://www.example.com/docs/`, so that search engine will know that the fourth URl is prefered to be indexed.
+To let search engine results always be the primary choice, you may need to set `canonical` to `https://www.example.com/docs/`, so that search engine will know that the fourth URL is preferred to be indexed.

 :::